Fvolante/Fvolante/README.md

 - 👋 Hi, I’m Francesco Lamacchia i'm stdudying to become a developer
 - 👀 I’m particulary interested in interchange between Art and web applications, so i want to improve myself as a frontend developer
-- 🌱 I’m currently learning python and beeing part od TomorrowDevs community
+- 🌱 I’m currently improve my skills in css and javascript

 See you!